🔬 KnowledgeMay 23, 2026·🕐 5 min read

 • Heal muscle and tendon injuries

-This may explain why cats often purr when injured or recovering — it's a natural healing mechanism.
+This may explain why cats often purr when injured or recovering from illness — it's a natural, energy-efficient healing mechanism.
+It also explains why cats seem to recover from surgeries and injuries faster than many other mammals.

 Stress Reduction